9 Amazing Medicinal Properties of Yucca

 How to eat yucca

-- Manioc should always be peeled before cooking.
-And it should always be cooked before eating since it contains toxins in the raw form that can harm our health.
+- You should always peel manioc before cooking.
+Also, you should always cook it before eating it.
+This is because it contains toxins in the raw form that can harm our health.

 - You can bake or fry it like a potato.

 - You can serve it as a side dish or main dish.
-It can also be ground into a flour and used in any recipe.
+You can also ground it into flour and use it in any recipe.
 The manioc is good for those with celiac disease because it does not contain gluten.

 - As for the tender leaves of the manioc, they are edible only when cooked.
 Just like the fruit itself, they can be toxic.